iamvery/iamvery.github.com/_drafts/two-types-of-tests.markdown

 > Everything else.

 Literally this.
-Every test that is not a unit (read: isolated) test is an integration test.
+Every test that is not isolated is an integration test.

 > integration - combine one thing with another so they become a whole
->
 > — Dictionary.app

-While unit tests validate the behavior of a small piece _in_ your system, **integration tests validate your system works together.**
+While isolation tests validate the behavior of a single piece _in_ your system, **integration tests validate your system works together.**
 Integration tests go by many names: features, acceptance tests, request tests, UI tests, and no doubt many more.
 All of these are integration tests.
 That is they test how some set of collaborators work together.